 Officers

-President Elect: Lety Torres
+President: Lety Torres

 Lety Torres has an extensive background in the insurance and finance industries.
 She grew up in Lake Chelan, Washington, and after graduating high school, she spent several years in Arizona, where she gained valuable work experience in her field.